imoore76/ldlm/README.md

 ### Force Unlocking

-If a lock ever becomes deadlocked (this *should* not happen), you can unlock it by running the following on the same machine as a running ldlm server:
+If a lock ever becomes deadlocked (this *should* not happen), you can unlock it by running the following on the same machine as a running LDLM server:

     ldlm-lock unlock <lock name>